hanielu/motion-svelte/README.md

 <motion.div animate={{ x: 100 }}>Hello</motion.div>
 ```

-Here’s a streamlined rewrite.
-It cuts repetition, tightens explanations, and emphasizes what a user needs to know to _use_ the port, not just understand internals:

 ## Key Differences from Framer Motion

 Some Framer Motion features cannot be reproduced in Svelte with the same APIs.